Academic Operations Manager

 - Meeting all designated class periods.

-- Grading student assignments and exams in timely manner.
+- Grading assignments and exams, and providing feedback to students, in timely manner.

 - Building a positive rapport with students.